-When migrating from any level of AIX with any level of the beta fileset installed, you must uninstall the pmtoolkit fileset, and reboot the machine before installing the bos.pmapi fileset.
+When you are migrating from any level of AIX with any level of the beta fileset installed, you must uninstall the pmtoolkit fileset and reboot the machine before you install the bos.pmapi fileset.
 If you do not do this, the machine will crash when it attempts to load the pmtoolkit fileset's kernel extension.

-Check whether the pmtoolkit fileset is installed by typing the following at the command line:
+Verify that the pmtoolkit fileset is installed by typing the following at the command line: